First Contact (novelette)

 "First Contact" is a 1945 science fiction novelette by American writer Murray Leinster, credited as one of the first (if not the first) instances of a universal translator in science fiction.
 It won a retro Hugo Award for Best Novelette in 1996.

-Two technologically equal species are making first contact in deep space.
-Both desire the technology and trade the other can provide, but neither can risk the fate of the home planet based on unfounded trust.
+Two species make first contact in deep space.
+Each desires the technology and trade the other can provide, but neither is willing to risk leading the other back to their home planet.

 It was among the stories selected in 1970 by the Science Fiction Writers of America as one of the best science fiction short stories published before the creation of the Nebula Awards.
 As such, it was published in The Science Fiction Hall of Fame Volume One, 1929-1964.

 Plot

 Space travel is routine between planets in the Solar System.
 Ships function very much like naval warships or research vessels.
-There are technologies such as "overdrive" which allows a ship to travel much faster than light in normal space, and apparently artificial gravity within a ship.
+There are technologies such as "overdrive" which allows a ship to travel much faster than light in normal space and apparently artificial gravity within a ship.
 Atomic power is used everywhere, even in a space suit propulsion unit.
-Ships are equipped with "blasters", not necessarily for use as weapons, but for destroying space debris which would otherwise collide with the ship.
+Ships are equipped with "blasters" not necessarily for use as weapons but for destroying space debris which would otherwise collide with the ship.

 The exploration ship Llanvabon is approaching the Crab Nebula when it suddenly detects another ship on its radar.
-The two ships' radars are, in fact, interfering with each other, so each sees a wildly distorted image of the other ship.
-Even after the problem is resolved and the two crews, one human, one alien, establish communication, both realize they have a problem.
+The two ships' radars are, in fact, interfering with each other and so each sees a wildly-distorted image of the other ship.
+Even after the problem is resolved and the two crews, one human, one alien, establish communication, both realize that they have a problem.
 Neither can leave without ensuring that the other cannot track them to their home planet.

-The aliens are humanoid bipeds, but see in the infrared portion of the spectrum.
-Also, instead of using sound to communicate among themselves they use microwaves emitted from an organ in their heads.
+The aliens are humanoid bipeds but see in the infrared portion of the spectrum.
+Also, instead of using sound to communicate among themselves, they use microwaves emitted from an organ in their heads.
 As one human points out, "From our point of view, they have telepathy.
 Of course from their point of view, so do we."

-The crews discover they have much in common.
+The crews discover that they have much in common.
 This is especially true of young Tommy Dort and his counterpart on the other ship, to whom he has assigned the name Buck.
-Although they are only able to communicate through an artificial code, they are able to establish a rapport.
+Although they can communicate only through an artificial code, they establish a rapport.
 However, Buck is pessimistic about the eventual outcome.
 He sends Tommy a message, "You are a good guy.
 Too bad we must kill each other."